nomanahmedsheikh/LinearAlgebra/pages/linalg/spaces_subspaces.md

 If **u** lies in 𝕍, then c**u** also lies in 𝕍.

 ### Examples
-1. ℝ<sup>2</sup>: all two dimensional real vectors form a vector space which also known as the x-y plane.
+1. ℝ<sup>2</sup>: all two dimensional real vectors form a vector space which is also known as the x-y plane.
 Consider any set of two dimensional vectors such as `(3,2)`, `(0,0)` or `(π, e)`.
-Sum of these vectors will a two dimensional real vector.
+Sum of these vectors will be a two dimensional real vector.
 Similarly, scalar multiplication of these two vectors gives a vector in ℝ<sup>2</sup>.

 2. ℝ<sup>n</sup>: all column vectors with n components

 Now, let me give you an example of something that is not a vector space.
 Consider _first quadrant of the x-y plane_.
-This is not a vector spacy.
+This is not a vector space.
 Why??
-- Well, it satifies the addition property
+- Well, it satisfies the addition property
 - But it fails for multiplication property.
 If we multiply any vector in first quadrant with a negative scalar, we would end up in third quadrant.

 More formally we can say that the space mentioned in the above example is **closed** with respect to additions but it is not closed with respect to scalar multiplication.